 Defective restorations and intraoral appliances that harbor cariogenic bacteria increase a child’s risk for developing caries.

-Plaque accumulation also is strongly associated with caries development in youngchildren.
-As a corollary to the presence of plaque, a child’s mutans streptococcilevels and the age at which a child becomes colonized with cariogenic flora arevaluable in assessing risk, especially in preschool children, but cost and temporal delay in receiving results may inhibit its adoption into routine clinical practice.
+Plaque accumulation also is strongly associated with caries development in young children.
+As a corollary to the presence of plaque, a child’s mutans streptococci levels may be valuable in assessing risk, especially in preschool children, but cost and temporal delay in receiving results may inhibit its adoption into routine clinical practice.